Jurij Macura

-Jurij Macura (born December 23, 1999) is a Slovenian professional basketball player for Krka of the Slovenian League.
+Jurij Macura (born December 23, 1999) is a Slovenian professional, basketball player, last played for Krka of the AdmiralBet ABA League First Division.
 He is a 2.11 m tall power forward and center.

 Professional career

 On June 10, 2019, Macura signed for Serbian team Mega Bemax.

 On August 8, 2020, Macura was loaned to Koper Primorska for the 2020–21 season.
 In December 2020, Koper Primorska was disqualified from the ABA League and disbanded.
 Afterwards, he joined Serbian team FMP for the rest of the season.

 On July 22, 2021, Macura signed with Krka of the Slovenian League.

 National team career

 Macura made a debut for the Slovenia national team during the 2019 FIBA World Cup qualifications.